sveawebpay/php-integration/apidoc/files/HostedService/HandleOrder/RecurTransaction.php.txt

     private function validateSubscriptionId($self, $errors) {
         if (isset($self->subscriptionId) == FALSE) {
             $errors['missing value'] = "subscriptionId is required.
-Use function setSubscriptionId() with the subscriptionId from the createOrder response."; // TODO check if the createOrder response sets subscriptionId and update error string accordingly
+Use function setSubscriptionId() with the subscriptionId from the createOrder response.";
         }
         return $errors;
     }